M-Nitsche/BeeWatch/README.md

 While researching possible evaluation metrics, we quickly came to realize that there are many variations to the two numerical metrics average precision (AP) and average recall (AR).
 AP can be defined as the area under the interpolated precision-recall curve.
 AR is the recall averaged over all IoU ∈ [0.5,1.0].
 Mean average precision (mAP) is defined as the mean of AP across all K classes.
 Accordingly, Mean average recall (mAR) is defined as the mean of AR across all
 K classes.
 According to literature, Pascal VOC Challenge's mAP is considered the standard metric for evaluating the performance of object detectors, which is identical to COCO's mAP @ IoU=.50.
 [32]
-With our use case in mind, we decided to adopt average precision at IOU=0.5 as the evaluation metric for our model.
+With our use case in mind, we decided to adopt average precision at IoU=0.5 as the evaluation metric for our model.
 Our goal is to be able to quantify the number of bees within a given time period.
 To fulfill this objective, the bounding box does not necessarily have to perfectly match the ground truth.
-For this reason, we decided to keep the IOU at 0.5 and not set a higher threshold.
+For this reason, we decided to keep the IoU at 0.5 and not set a higher threshold.
 Since there is only one class (K=1), the two metrics mAP and AP are equivalent in our case.

-### <a name='TrainingEnviornment'></a>Training Enviornment
+### <a name='TrainingEnvironment'></a>Training Environment
 (David Blumenthal)

 Google Colaboratory was used as the training environment.
 Colab is a Google environment that allows Python code to be written and executed in the browser.
 This gives one simple, fast and free access to GPUs.
 Of course, there are also some disadvantages.
 The time that can be used in a session is limited, which means that training sessions that exceed a certain limit are aborted.
 In addition, a permanent connection in the browser is necessary.
 Here, too, there were problems because the connection often breaks down, which leads to the training being interrupted.
 This makes overnight training particularly difficult and we found that a fair amount of luck is needed for a session to run smoothly overnight.

 ### <a name='TrainingBaseline'></a> Training Baseline
-To establish a baseline performance we trained the yolov5s - which is the smallest model of the yolov5 - on real images, meaning we didn't use any of the artificial data.
+To establish a baseline performance we trained the YOLOv5s - which is the smallest model of the YOLOv5 - on real images, meaning we didn't use any of the artificial data.
 All of the hyperparameter were left on default settings.

 ### <a name='FreezingLayers'></a>Freezing Layers
 (Andrea Bartos)

 Throughout the process of model training, we quickly learned that it is a lot of trial and error.
 One main hurdle is the long training time before one can actually tell whether the given modification improves performance or not.
 Hence, we decided to leverage transfer learning to speed up the training time and thus have more time to train different configurations.
 Looking at Glenn Jocher's [implementation and results](https://github.com/ultralytics/yolov5/issues/1314), this approach seems promising.
-By freezing the backbone of yolov5 (layers 0-9), the performance was slightly lower, but the training time was significantly reduced.
+By freezing the backbone of YOLOv5 (layers 0-9), the performance was slightly lower, but the training time was significantly reduced.

 Unfortunately, we experienced a different result.
 The training time was reduced significantly, yet the performance also decreased substantially, which is why we discarded this approach.